dotnet/AspNetCore.Docs/aspnetcore/security/authorization/iauthorizationpolicyprovider.md

 ## Fallback policy

-A custom `IAuthorizationPolicyProvider` can optionally implement `GetFallbackPolicyAsync` to provide a policy that's used by the Authorization Middleware when no policies are specified.
+A custom `IAuthorizationPolicyProvider` can optionally implement `GetFallbackPolicyAsync` to provide a policy that's used when [combining policies](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.authorizationpolicy.combine?view=aspnetcore-3.0) and also by the Authorization Middleware when no policies are specified.
 If `GetFallbackPolicyAsync` returns a non-null policy, that policy is used by the Authorization Middleware when no policies are specified for the request.

 If no fallback policy is required, the provider can return `null` or defer to the fallback provider: